junxit/us-congress-bills-114/metadata.md

 - 2016-04-14 — Roll call votes on amendments in House
 - 2016-04-14 — Rule provides for consideration of H.R.
 3340 and H.R.
 3791.
 The resolution provides for consideration of H.R.
 3340 and H.R.
 3791.
 - 2016-04-14 — The previous question was ordered on the amendment and on the bill pursuant to the rule. (consideration: CR H1698)
+- 2016-04-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.